What is CISA?

 Does CISA run farmers’ markets?

 The many great farmers’ markets in our area are each independently managed by their own market managers.
-CISA works closely with local farmers’ markets in a support capacity, helping connect them with local growers and specialty product producers, offering technical assistance, and coordinating with them to offer our regional SNAP matching program, SNAP & Save.
+CISA works closely with local farmers’ markets in a support capacity, helping connect them with local growers and specialty product producers, and offering technical assistance.
 If you have questions about any particular market, our online guide can provide you with information about their hours, location, vendors, and contact info.

 Is CISA the same thing as CSA?